MadushankaHMA/Colour-Me-Happy_ITPM_2023/README.md

 # Family_Dental_Clinic

-Family Dental is a dental clinic management system that has a good member base and reputation.
+Color me happy is a mental health clinic management system that has a good member base and reputation.
 It’s a solution for the family dental clinic to manage patients more easily and conveniently.
 Therefore, an automated system is implemented under 8 functions through this project.
 They are User management, Inventory control management, Diagnosis info Management,